Here's what you get when you buy Tesla's $35,000 Model 3

 Enhanced Autopilot.
 This is the driver assistance system that, despite what its name implies to some, doesn't actually drive the car for you.
 Like driver-assist systems available from many other luxury carmakers, Autopilot matches the car's speed to that of cars ahead of it and works to keep the car in its lane.
 It can even handle lane changes and highway interchanges.
 Tesla also promises other capabilities that will be enabled over time with new software.
 It costs $5,000.

 For an additional $3,000 more buyers can get something called Full Self-Driving Capability.
 At this stage, that name is just not true.
 This feature doesn't actually do anything, yet.
-It just means that Tesla will load some extra hardware into the car so that eventually, when the software is perfected some time in the future, the car will be able to drive itself.
+It just means that that, when the software is perfected some time in the future, the car will be able to drive itself.
 Please do not buy this and try it right away.

 Tesla Model 3 isn't 'mass market,' it's a luxury car

-Note: Correction: An earlier version of this story incorrectly stated that the "full self-driving capability" requires new hardware.
-That hardware is actually built into all the cars.
-The additional payment is only to enable the capability with a future software update.